 The search for an alternative to scale model testing led Natco engineers to CFD.
 "With CFD, we can simulate the full size vessel and actually see the details of liquid motion," says Frankiewicz.
-A CFD simulation provides fluid velocity and pressure values throughout the solution domain for timedependent problems with complex geometries and boundary conditions.
+A CFD simulation provides fluid velocity and pressure values throughout the solution domain for time-dependent problems with complex geometries and boundary conditions.
 As part of the analysis, a designer may change the geometry of the system or the boundary conditions such as the inlet fluid velocity, and view the effect on fluid flow patterns.
-CFD is an efficient and effective tool for generating detailed parametric studies, significantly reducing the amount of experimentation nature of its interface and because the vendor provides strong technical support.
+CFD is an efficient and effective tool for generating detailed parametric studies, significantly reducing the amount of experimentation necessary to develop a device.
+Natco chose FLUENT CFD software from Fluent Inc., Lebanon, New Hampshire because it is one of the few solvers capable of solving multiphase flow problems, a requirement for this application since it deals with oil, water and gas flow.
+The company also prefers this CFD program to others because of the user-friendly nature of its interface and because the vendor provides strong technical support.